 They work for both important firearms and your run-of-the-mill pieces – but it’s often best to ensure heirloom guns as firearm safes can offer fire protection but are generally not fireproof.

-Anyone who owns a firearm can find a good use for a safe, whether they want to house their firearms away in a safe place or provide themselves quick access to a handgun but ensure it’s inaccessible to anyone but those who should be handling it.
+Anyone who owns a firearm can find a good use for a safe, whether they want to house their guns away in a safe place or provide themselves quick access to a handgun but ensure it’s inaccessible to anyone but those who should be handling it.

 Gun safes are not designed to house valuables or documents and should not be used as such.